tate8/2022GroupProject/README.md

 # 2022 Group Project

 ## Description
-A Password Manager application which securely stores user data (such as usernames and passwords) using authentication techniques such as hashing and salting.
+A Password Manager application which securely stores user data (such as site names and their respective passwords) using authentication techniques such as hashing, encrypting and decrypting.

 ## Contributor(s)
 * Tate Larkin